dmarkey/python-athena-udf/README.md

 `varchar` is converted to a python string on the way in and way out.

-The `input_schema` contains a `PyArrow` schema representing the schema of the data being passwd The `output_schema` contains a `PyArrow` schema representing the schema of what athena expects to be returned.
+`input_schema` contains a `PyArrow` schema representing the schema of the data being passed

+`output_schema` contains a `PyArrow` schema representing the schema of what athena expects to be returned.

-The `arguments` contains a list of arguments given to the function.
+`arguments` contains a list of arguments given to the function.
 Can be more than 1 with different types.

 If you package the above into a zip, with dependencies and name your lambda function `my-kambda` you can then run it from the athena console like so: